mrasyidg/learning-haskell/src/Tutorials/README.md

 ~$ stack ghci
 `
 <br><br>
-To run Tutorial1 and Tutorial2 functions, input commands with function names along with their correct parameters (inputs).
+To run all the functions in all the tutorials, input commands with function names along with their correct parameters (inputs).
-There is only two tutorials available currently.
+There are only three tutorials available currently.
 ***